Take your knowledge to the next level!

 In "Part 2", we adjust our focus to other topics important to building energy efficient multifamily projects.

-If you participated in the MEEP Part 1 class, you won't want to miss the additional information we're sharing in Part 2 !
+If you participated in the Multifamily Part 1 class, you won't want to miss the additional information we're sharing in Part 2 !

 What you'll be learning:

-• Energy saving products included or recommended in the APS Multifamily Energy Efficiency Program (MEEP)
+- Energy saving products included or recommended in example multifamily utility program.

 Energy Code Mastery (IECC 2024)